Mortgages for bad credit

 Bad credit mortgage lenders

-How mortgage lenders for people with bad credit have improved over time
+How mortgage lenders for bad credit borrowers have improved over time

 Back in 2009 the credit crisis wiped out almost every one of the bad credit lenders in the market, and only those with squeaky clean history could find a mortgage.
 Since then, the market has made an overwhelming recovery, and with interest rates so low at the moment, rates of borrowing have never been better.